stw007/ImperialCapstoneCompetition/README.md

-Bayesian optimization works drastically better than previously thought in high dimensions, clearly outperforming existing state-of-the-art algorithms on multiple commonly considered real-world high-dimensional tasks.*" I decided to use their approach as my starting point, along with their customisation of the "[BoTorch](https://botorch.org/)" library to implement tuned Bayesian Optimisation (module 12) in PyTorch.
+Bayesian optimization works drastically better than previously thought in high dimensions, clearly outperforming existing state-of-the-art algorithms on multiple commonly considered real-world high-dimensional tasks.*" I decided to use its approach as my starting point, along with the authors' customisation of the "[BoTorch](https://botorch.org/)" library to implement tuned Bayesian Optimisation (module 12) in PyTorch.

 I was also interested to see how well various AI models could understand